seansusmilch/least-watched/docs/media-processor.md

 - Folder paths are normalized for consistent matching.
 - Windows paths use backslashes and are lowercased.
 - POSIX paths use forward slashes.
-- Trailing slashes are stripped (except for root directories).
+- Trailing slashes are stripped (except for root directories like `C:\` or `/`).

 ### 8.5 Shared Folder Detection

 - Folders appearing in multiple instances are flagged as shared.
 - Shared folder information includes which instances share the folder.
+- Instance count is tracked for shared folders.

+### 8.6 Folder Display Filtering

+Folders are only displayed if:

+- They are selected (or no selection filter is applied).
+- They have valid, finite numeric values for all space metrics.
+- Total space is greater than 0.
+- Used and free space percentages are within 0–100 range.

 ---